quickwit-oss/quickwit/distribution/lambda/README.md

 ### Deploy and run

-The Makefile is a usefull entrypoint to show how the Lambda deployment can used.
+The Makefile is a useful entrypoint to show how the Lambda deployment can used.

 Configure your shell and AWS account:
 ```bash